psanan/swiss-german-english/README.txt

 2. A guide presenting a small subset of these to bring understanding of Swiss German closer to understanding of High German

-TODO organization (jot files, main JSON, guide)

 ## Scope and data

 This is not a complete reference or dictionary (see sources for examples of those).

 Rather, it is a curated set of examples to help someone (roughly like me) learn.

-Thus, data directly stored can be minimal, fundamentally just a set of pairs of strings, one in Swiss German and one in English.
+Thus, data directly stored can be minimal, based on giving a small set of useful, correct translations of Swiss German strings to English ones.

-In any translingual dictionary, there will be multiple translations of a given term in one language.
+In any translingual dictionary, there will be multiple translations of a given term.
 Further, the mapping between languages is not invertible, as words have multiple, context-dependent meanings.
-There are two separate but related issues here, as Swiss German isn't standardized:

-1. Even within Zurich Swiss German, there are significant differences in how people speak
-2. For identical speech, there are multiple written forms

-To address these:
+For a non-standardized language like Swiss German, there will also be many variations in usage, and further in spelling.

-Data here prioritizes the Swiss German to English mapping.
-That is, without other context, what's the most likely English translation of the Swiss German string?
+To address non-invertibility, data prioritizes the Swiss German to English mapping:
+Without other context, what is the most likely English translation of the Swiss German string?

-For multiple, different-sounding, valid Zurich Swiss German ways to say the same thing, raw data includes multiple entries.

-For variations purely to do with spelling, entries can have any number of alternate Swiss German strings.
-TODO: decide if we actually even need this.
-With a convention on e.g. e/ä and parentheses, we might not need it.
-TODO: decide if we will have a primary chde representation, or just multiple options.
-TODO: decide if we will natively support parentheses e.g. "cha(n)" or "cho(o)".
-TODO: decide if we will adopt the Swissing textbook conventions as preferred or not.
+To make it easier to detect duplicates, data entries can have multiple strings in either language.
+Any of the English strings must be a valid translation of any of the Swiss German strings.

+We adopt the convention that anything in parentheses (plus a space if needbe) can be removed and not affect validity of the translation.
+This is helpful both to cover small variations in Swiss German spelling, e.g. "cho(o)", or for optional words in English translations e.g. "to run (on foot)".

+Data entries may optionally also include

+* High German strings alongside English strings.
+* Free-form comments in English

+We store data as JSON, simply because this is a sufficient, human-readable format natively supported by Python.
+In addition to helper scripts to read and write this format, we also include a reader for "jot" files with a colon-separated Swiss German and English strings on each line.